ilejohn-official/background-job-runner/README.md

   ### To run a class as background job.
    **Job class creation**
-    Create a job class with the desired method to run preferrably in the app directory or any custom namespaced class
+    Create a job class with the desired method to run preferrably in the app directory or any custom namespaced class.
+    Register the class in the file `config/background_jobs.php` array as a value of the key `approved_classes` so it's pre-approved to run.

    **Helper method usage**
     Use the `runBackgroundJob` helper function to queue the job class.
 This function requires the following parameters: